Finding the right path: statistical mechanics of connected solutions in constraint satisfaction problems: The no-memory cluster(s)

 Deep in the core of the chain (for $1\ll k\ll k_f$ ), the minima ${\bf x}^{{\bf P}_k}$ see the effect of connectivity twice: from its ancestors and its descendants.
 Reproducing the computation of the no-memory free energy (detailed in App.\ref{app: no-mem computational steps}), this time integrating all configurations but ${\bf x}^{{\bf P}_k}$, we can derive the effective loss in the core

 and margins distribution

-This shows that the configurations in the core of the chain are more robust than those at the edge; $\left\{G_{\lambda^{\rm top}}^{\rm energ.}\left[\cdot,\cdot\right]\right\}^2$ compressing the margins closer to zero.
+Numerically, we can observe that $\left\{G_{\lambda^{\rm top}}^{\rm energ.}\left[\cdot,\cdot\right]\right\}^2$ compresses the margins closer to zero.
+This means that the configurations in the core of the chain are more robust than those at the edge.
 We recover here the star-shaped geometry observed for the first time in the negative margin perceptron \cite{Annesi2023}.
 Concretely, having fixed all $y$'s to one, the typical connected minima ${\bf x}^{{\bf P}_0}$ (and ${\bf x}^{{\bf P}_{k_f}}$ by symmetry) lie at the edge of a delocalized cluster.
 These configurations can be reached from one another by passing through a core of highly robust minima.
 We illustrated this star-shaped geometry in Fig.\ref{fig: star-shape}.